ibm-cloud-docs/schematics/limitations.md

 ### Can I define output values?
 {: #terraform-output}

-In native Terraform, you can use output values to make information about your {{site.data.keyword.cloud_notm}} resources available after the template is applied in your {{site.data.keyword.cloud_notm}} environment.
+In native Terraform, you can use output values to make information about your Terraform template available after the template is applied in your {{site.data.keyword.cloud_notm}} environment.
 You can retrieve these values by using the `terraform output` command.
 {: shortdesc}

 {{site.data.keyword.bplong_notm}} does not support the `terraform output` command and you cannot retrieve output values from the console, UI, or API.
-However, if you define output values in your Terraform configuration files, you can see these output values if you parse the Terraform logs for your latest apply action.
+However, if you define output values in your Terraform configuration files, you can see these output values if you inspect your Terraform logs.

 ## Data storage and residency
 {: #limitation-data-residency}